 For a full and current list of our partners see: warwick.ac.uk/studyabroad.
 Typically, when students choose to study abroad, they apply in their second year for a third year of study at a partner institution.
 Students then return to Warwick for their final year.

 We have a range of contacts offering the opportunity for work placements between the second and third year.
 Students who find their own placements will also be supported to take a year out of study to work.

 Our students can also take up a variety of work experience opportunities, both paid and unpaid, alongside their studies or during holidays.

 Find out more about where a degree in Psychology can take you.

-A level: AAB, including grade B in GCSE Mathematics.
-Applicants with no natural science subject at A level are normally expected to have grade B in two science subjects/double science at GCSE.
+A level: AAB plus grade B / 6 in GCSE Mathematics.
+Applicants with no natural science subject at A level are normally expected to have a grade B / 6 in two science subjects/double science at GCSE.

-IB: 36 points, including 5 in Higher Level Mathematics or 6 in Standard Level Mathematics/Mathematical Studies.
-A natural science subject at Higher Level is preferred, otherwise at least 5 in one natural science subject at Standard Level will be considered.
+IB: 36 plus 5 in Higher Level Mathematics or 6 in Standard Level Mathematics.
+A natural science subject at Higher Level is preferred, otherwise at least 5 in a natural science subject at Standard Level will be considered.

 Degree of Bachelor of Science (BSc)